secretstartups/handbook/finance/expenses/index.html.md

 ##### Global Upside

 * Team members must submit their expenses through Expensify.
-All expense reports must be submitted and approved by manager by the 8tmonth to include in the current month payment.
+All expense reports must be submitted and approved by manager and the Expense team by the 8th of the month to include in the current month payment.

 ##### iiPay